brajeshwar/brajeshwar.github.io/_posts/2008/2008-07-13-career-in-linux-1.md

----
-layout: post
-title: Thinking about career in Linux?
+# Thinking about career in Linux?
 Part 1
----

 The other night, a good question popped out of my head -- How many of the geek teenagers wish to work on closed source technology today?
 It's been pretty ubiquitous for the computer freaks to turn to Linux/OSS, for that matter.
 This may not be a good sign for the closed source community and people who love closed source technologies.
 But that is how the perception is getting transformed amongst the engineering graduates.